 12. Leave a single rose on the bed or chocolates under the pillows — as they do in grand hotels.

 13. Find a funny — laugh out loud — card and mail it.
 Send three in a row.

 14. Jump in puddles after a rainstorm — it will trigger those love hormones!

-15. Go to a mushy movie, sit in the back row and touch each other and kiss wildly.
+15. Kiss wildly at a mushy movie -- sit in the back row and cuddle.